ncrowther/clock/README.md

 # clock
-MicroPython to control Raspberry Pico clock an chime
+MicroPython to control Raspberry Pico clock and chime